 Water supply is another major factor for a successful greenhouse garden.
 Since we already have a water tank for temperature regulation, it also serves the purpose of watering plants.
 This combination along with the cooling and heating system works great because the water in the tank is always warm.

-You can’t water a warm greenhouse filled with heat-loving plants with well or tap water.
+You can’t irrigate a warm greenhouse filled with heat-loving plants with well or tap water.
 It’s too cold.
-The plants will have a shock, every time watered.
+The plants will have a shock every time watered.